-The projects identified in this action plan have been prioritised according to the feedback from our engagement with people with disability, the Inclusion (Disability) Advisory Panel and the resources and capacity of the City of Sydney.
+The projects identified in this action plan have been prioritised according to the feedback from our engagement with people and employees with disability, the Inclusion (Disability) Advisory Panel and the resources and capacity of the City of Sydney.

 Indicative timeframes for projects to begin have been identified as part of the planning process.
+A comprehensive implementation plan sets out projects and steps required to achieve the plan's actions over the 4-year period.
+This plan is integrated into our delivery plan and business unit plans, allocating a responsible officer, set timeframe and measures.
 Some actions identified as ongoing will be actioned and reported each year.
 Start dates for projects will be confirmed each year as they're further developed, and budgets and resources are allocated and integrated as part of the annual business planning process.